Voice Input

 "Connection timed out"

-Daintree couldn't reach Deepgram within 10 seconds.
-Verify your internet connection and check that your Deepgram API key is valid and has available credits.
+Daintree couldn't reach the OpenAI Realtime API within 10 seconds.
+Check your internet connection, confirm your OpenAI API key is valid, and confirm your account has available credits.

 "Invalid API key"

-Shown when saving settings if the API key format is incorrect or the key is no longer valid.
-Re-enter a valid key (Deepgram keys start with dg_, OpenAI keys start with sk-).
+Shown when saving settings if the key format is wrong or the key is no longer valid.
+Re-enter a valid OpenAI key.
+They start with sk-.

 Spoken paragraph commands aren't working